Friday, July 30, 2004

 It's been almost a month now since I've started the rehabilitation therapy for my back sprain (lumbosacral, L4-L5).
 The therapy I'm undergoing includes the Williams flexion exercises for the lower back.

-Most of the exercises are performed in a lying position and are preceded by 20 minutes of warm compress and ultrasound.
 These exercises are progressive from one session to another.
 I assume these were instructed by the rehab doctor to the physical therapists who attended me.

 Fontana Leisure Park